RyanBr27/java_projects/README.md

 ## 3. Temperature Conversion

 - The following program prompts a user to enter temperatures in degrees Fahrenheit or Celsius.
 It then converts the entered temperature to the other measurement scale and displays both the entered temperature and the equivalent temperature in the other measurement scale.

+## 4. Employement Management System

+- Employment management system using Eclipse, Spring Boot and MySQL.This project implements a REST API that allow client-server interaction for features, such as: add, delete, edit employee information from MySQL database.